Japan Releases Fukushima Wastewater Into the Ocean

 Even though Japan, the IAEA, the United Nations, many scientists, and the USA think the plan is okay, lots of people are protesting.
 They're worried it might harm nature.
 Some experts want more research done and want the release to be stopped.

 China is really against it.
 They think it's a bad idea that could harm the environment.
-The country has also banned seafood imports from Japan.
-Many South Koreans have also protested against this release.
+The country has also [[banned::To prohibit something through legal methods.]] seafood [[imports::A resource or service that is brought from another country.]] from Japan.
+Many South Koreans have also